SUGAARxD/WineQuality-LinearRegression/README.md

 ## Dataset

 The dataset used for training is [Wine Quality](https://archive.ics.uci.edu/dataset/186/wine+quality).

-The dataset contains 4,898 instances of wine, each with 11 physicochemical features (e.g., alcohol, acidity) and a quality score ranging from 0 to 10.
+It contains 4,898 instances of wine, each with 11 physicochemical features (e.g., alcohol, acidity) and a quality score ranging from 0 to 10.

 The project has a script to split the data into train, val and test.